Pat Freiermuth Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Recent Performances

-- In last week's game against the Bengals, Freiermuth was targeted four times and racked up four catches for 40 yards and scored one touchdown.
+- In last week's game against the Bengals, Freiermuth was targeted four times and recorded four catches for 40 yards and scored one touchdown.

-- Freiermuth has recorded 82 receiving yards (27.3 per game) and two touchdowns, reeling in 13 passes on 20 targets over his last three outings.
+- Freiermuth has caught 13 passes on 20 targets for 82 yards and two touchdowns in his last three games, averaging 27.3 yards per game.

 Freiermuth's Pittsburgh Teammates